Charmless Man: Music video

 The music video for "Charmless Man" was directed by British film writer and director Jamie Thraves.
 It starts with a man (the Charmless Man, played by Jean-Marc Barr) running down a dark street with a makeshift bandage or wrapping on his right hand, while cross cut edits show Blur playing in a music hall.
 After the verse which is accompanied by piano, the band are playing in the man's apartment in his bathroom, whilst the man uses an electric toothbrush and uses some red wine as mouthwash.
 After becoming fully dressed, the man goes out into the corridor, where the band are again.
 After pushing Damon Albarn out of the way, he enters a lift.
 The band once again are there.
 They are also there in the foyer when the man leaves the lift.
 The members of the band hang around outside, when the man, frustrated at the band following him anywhere he goes, pushes Albarn over and kicks him.

 After collecting his car from the valet, the man drives off, hoping to be free from the band.
 They appear at the roadside twice as the man drives down the street.
 At the third time, the band are standing in the middle of the road and the man drives straight into them, knocking them all over.
 Following this latest appearance by the band, he smashes the car windows with his fists in anger.
 He is then seen again running on the dark street, with his badly cut hand wrapped, at which point it becomes clear that the earlier scene of him running was out of time sequence.
 He staggers into the hall, once again finding it his fate to see the band performing in front of him.
 He can escape neither the band nor his own nature.
 In the final shot, the camera zooms in onto Albarn's face as the final notes are sung and played and he has a contemptuous smile on his face.

 Track listings

-All music was composed by Albarn, Coxon, James and Rowntree.
+All music was composed by Damon Albarn, Graham Coxon, Alex James and Dave Rowntree.
 All lyrics were composed by Albarn.